umalabs/federizer/README.md

 A prototype implementation of a data transfer system working as a proof of concept of the [Identity Propagation and Assertions](https://github.com/umalabs/identity-propagation-and-assertions) architecture.

-## Motivation
+## Rationale

-To innovate the data exchange ecosystem and support APIs' standardization.
+Enable access to third-party web APIs using a loosely coupled architecture, as the MTA-to-MTA SMTP transmission does.
+This architecture will allow innovation in the data exchange space.